AI-fergan/poc-ransomware/README.md

 ## Run Locally
-- Compile the malware and the server and run server, you can use gcc & g++ to do thar.
+- Compile the malware and the server and run server, you can use gcc & g++ to do that.

 ```bash
   gcc -o ransom ransom.c